olgaliak/segmentation-unet-maskrcnn/maskRCNN/README.md

 To leverage training time and the tiny training dataset, transfer learning is performed in the project.
 Transfer learning is a machine learning technique where a model trained from one task is repurposed on another related task.
 In our case, we used Feature Pyramid Network (FPN) and a ResNet101 backbone.
 The [initial weights](https://github.com/matterport/Mask_RCNN/releases) that have been trained on [COCO dataset](http://cocodataset.org/#home) were used.
 These pre-trained weights already learned common features in natural images.
 Then the model was fine-tuned using the custom tiny dataset.

-To run the training script:
+Before runing the training script, download [mask_rcnn_coco.h5](https://github.com/matterport/Mask_RCNN/releases/download/v2.0/mask_rcnn_coco.h5).
+Then execute:
 > python main_train.py --train <'training data folder'> --valid <'validation data folder'> --hill <'True/False'> --epoch <'epoch number'> --output <'output folder'>

 > eg. python main_train.py --train ./trData --valid ./valData --hill True --epoch 300 --output ./models